Dosage Form: tablet

 Indications and Usage for Butalbital, Acetaminophen and Caffeine

-Butalbital, Acetaminophen, and Caffeine Tablets, USP are indicated for the relief of the symptom complex of tension (or muscle contraction) headache.
+Butalbital, Acetaminophen, and Caffeine Tablets USP is indicated for the relief of the symptom complex of tension (or muscle contraction) headache.

 - Patients with porphyria.

 Butalbital is habit-forming and potentially abusable.
-Consequently, the extended use of this product is not recommended.
+Consequently, the extended use of Butalbital, Acetaminophen, and Caffeine Tablets USP is not recommended.